scarpent/ledgerbil/README.md

     a: checking                             $75
 ```

-Will cause entries to be created on the 22nd of every month.
-The `;;
+Will cause entries to be created on the 22nd of every month, starting in
-schedule` line will be removed for the journal entry.
-For recurring
+January 2018.
+The `;; schedule` line will be removed for the journal
-items with varying amounts, I usually include a `; todo` comment on the
+entry.
+For recurring items with varying amounts, I usually include a `;
-top line to go back and set the actual amount later, but that's just a
+todo` comment on the top line as a reminder to go back and set the
-convention.
-You can include whatever you want on the non-schedule config
+actual amount later, but that's just a convention.
+You can include
+whatever you want on the non-schedule config line.
+The only thing
-line.
-The only thing modified is the date.
+modified is the date.

 Supported units are `monthly`, `weekly`, and `daily`.
 Weekly
 transactions will recur on the same day of the week as the date in the